ManageIQ/integration_tests/docs/guides/dev_guide.rst

 * Please keep large lint changes separate from new features, though this point should become less relevant over time.
-* All pull requests should be squashed down to logical blocks of distinctive functionality that work by themselves and do not result in brokenness of master
+* All pull requests should be squashed down to logical blocks of distinctive functionality that work by themselves and do not result in brokenness of master.

   * As an example, if you were working on a test which required new pages, utilities and tests, it would be OK to split the page, utility and test changes into separate requests or commits, providing they were in the correct order of dependency.

+* It is a good practice to sign your commits.

+  * You will need to generate a GPG key with gpg version 2.1.17 or greater and sign your commits.
+See [this link](https://help.github.com/articles/generating-a-new-gpg-key/) for information about how to do that.
+Some instalations on Linux may require you to use ``gpg2`` instead of ``gpg``.
+  * Remember to sign your commit by using ``-S|--gpg-sign``.
+  * There are some checks being made when your pull request is opened.
+They are used to verify the signature in your commits.
+If you are external to the ManageIQ team, those checks will fail because we do not have access to your generated keys, but you can safely ignore them.

 Reviewers
 ^^^^^^^^^